Otto Soemarwoto

+Early life and education

 Born in Purwokerto, as a child Soemarwoto was an avid reader, liked traveling out of town and was fond of plants.
 He studied at a nautical training high school in Cilacap and, after completing his training at the high school, he worked as a deck officer on a wooden boat that travelled the Jakarta-Lampung route.
 Soemarwoto joined the student militia during the Indonesian struggle for independence, and upon its proclamation continued his studies at the School of Agriculture at Gadjah Mada University (UGM), Yogyakarta, of which he graduated in 1949.

+Academic career

 He taught at UGM before being sent to study plant physiology at the University of California, Berkeley, where he stayed until 1959.
 An avid environmentalist, the professor was appointed so in 1960.
 In 1964 he was named director of the Bogor Botanical Garden at Padjajaran University.

+Awards and recognition

 Soemarwoto was awarded an honorary doctorate from Wageningen University in the Netherlands, the Order of the Golden Ark from the Netherlands'Prince Bernhard, and the Global 500 award from the United Nations Environment Programme.

+In 1981, Soemarwoto received a Fulbright teaching grant that allowed him to spend a year at the Department of Anthropology at the University of California, Berkeley.
+During this time, he taught courses emphasizing environmental issues and their impact on local communities.
+He also continued research on the relocation of people from the Saguling dam site in West Java, studying the long-term effects on both human livelihoods and the surrounding natural environment.

+Personal life

 He died in Bandung on 1 April 2008, aged 82.